sajeetharan/graphql/spec/Section 3 -- Type System.md

 ### Interface Extensions

 InterfaceTypeExtension :
   - extend interface Name Directives[Const]?
-FieldDefinitions
+FieldsDefinition
   - extend interface Name Directives[Const]

 Interface type extensions are used to represent an interface which has been